Severynson/chord-detector/README.md

 # 🧾 License

-This project is distributed under the MIT License — see LICENSE for details.
+This project is licensed under the Apache License 2.0 — see the LICENSE file for details.